mojaloop/documentation/docs/technical/deployment-guide/deployment-troubleshooting.md

 2. Ensure that all the Mojaloop Pods/Containers have started up correctly and are available through the Kubernetes dashboard.

 3. Note that the Mojaloop deployment via Helm can take a few minutes to initially startup depending on the system's available resources and specification.
-It is recommended that you wait at least 10m for all Pods/Containers to self heal before troubleshooting.
+Expect this to take anything between 2-10 minutes.

 ### 2.3.
 MicroK8s - Connectivity Issues